What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 4. Sexual reproduction.
 The essence of sexual reproduction

-in the formation of germ cells (gametes), the fusion of the male germ cell
+in the formation of reproductive cells (gametes), the fusion of the male reproductive cell

 (sperm) and female (ovum) - fertilization and development of a new

 daughter organism from a fertilized egg.
-Through fertilization
+Thanks to fertilization, obtaining

-daughter organism with a more diverse set of chromosomes, which means more
+daughter organism with a more diverse set of chromosomes, which means with a more

-a variety of hereditary traits, as a result of which it may be
+various hereditary characteristics, as a result of which it may turn out to be

 more adapted to the environment.
 The presence of sexual reproduction in

-sexual process in plants in the course of their evolution, the emergence of the most complex
+sexual process in plants in the process of their evolution, the appearance of the most complex

 forms in seed plants.

-vegetative propagation is also widespread).
-Sequence of steps
+Vegetative propagation is also widespread).
+Sequence of stages

-seed reproduction: pollination - the transfer of pollen on the stigma of the pistil, its
+seed propagation: pollination - transfer of pollen to the stigma of the pistil, its

-germination, the appearance by division of two spermatozoa, their advancement in
+germination, the appearance by division of two sperm, their advancement into

 ovule, then the fusion of one sperm with the egg, and the other with

 secondary nucleus (in angiosperms).
-Formation from the ovule of the seed -
+Formation of a seed from the ovule -

-embryo with a supply of nutrients, and from the walls of the ovary - the fetus.
+the embryo with a supply of nutrients, and from the walls of the ovary - the fruit.
 Seed -

-the germ of a new plant, in favorable conditions it germinates and at first
+the germ of a new plant, in favorable conditions it germinates at first

-the seedling feeds on the nutrients of the seed, and then its roots
+the seedling feeds on the nutrients from the seed, and then its roots

-begin to absorb water and minerals from the soil, and the leaves - carbon dioxide
+begin to absorb water and minerals from the soil, and the leaves begin to absorb carbon dioxide

 gas from the air in sunlight.
 Independent life of a new plant.

-Proteins, like vitamins and other beneficial substances, are an integral part of the healthy functioning of our body.
+Proteins, like vitamins and other nutrients, are an integral part of the healthy functioning of our body.

-Most of our diseases are associated with malnutrition, in particular with a high intake of proteins.
+Most of our diseases are associated with poor nutrition, in particular with high consumption of proteins.
 Experts never tire of repeating that our body needs a balanced diet.
-The exclusion of some product from our diet can also lead to trace elements, which in turn leads to disruption of the body.
+Excluding some product from our diet can lead to microelements, which in turn leads to disruption of the body.

 Most often, people underestimate the role of proper nutrition in the functioning of our body.
 According to a sociological survey, it became known that 50% (of those surveyed) do nothing to maintain their health.

-Proteins play an important role in the formation of tissues (organs, muscles, etc.), they are needed in the synthesis of hormones, and are also necessary for the formation of enzymes.
-The transfer of the necessary information from one cell to another through the nervous system is also associated with proteins.
-Proteins help in the process of blood coagulation, DNA represents protein molecules, and proteins are also involved in the energy processes of the body (4 kcal of energy is obtained from 1 g of protein).
+Proteins play an important role in the formation of tissues (organs, muscles, etc.), they are needed for the synthesis of hormones, and are also necessary for the formation of enzymes.
+The transmission of necessary information from one cell to another through the nervous system is also associated with proteins.
+Proteins help in the process of blood clotting, DNA represents protein molecules, and proteins also participate in the body’s energy processes (1g of protein produces 4 kcal of energy).

-From this we can conclude that proteins are involved (directly or indirectly) in most of the processes that take place in our body.
+From this we can conclude that proteins are involved (directly or indirectly) in most of the processes that occur in our body.
 If there is a lack of proteins in the body, then all of the above processes will suffer.

-The process of protein digestion comes from different speed.
-Proteins obtained by the body from fish meat or dairy products are digested most quickly, followed by proteins obtained from meat products.
+Process of protein digestion happens with at different speeds.
+Proteins obtained by the body from fish or dairy products are digested the fastest, followed by proteins obtained from meat products.
 Proteins are digested more slowly plant origin.

-What proteins should be preferred?
-Nutritionists say that in order to maintain normal functioning organism in the menu must be included 30% vegetable proteins and 70% animal proteins.
+What proteins should you give preference to?
+Nutritionists say that to maintain normal functioning organism in the menu must be included 30% plant proteins and 70% animal proteins.
 These data should only be changed if you have any pathology: for example, when renal pathology preference should be given to proteins of plant origin.

-An important role in required quantity proteins plays and the surrounding climate.
-So, for example, vegetarians from Asia are quite healthy with daily use 30-40g of proteins, while the Eskimos consume 200-300g of proteins.
+An important role in required quantity The surrounding climate also plays a role in protein factors.
+For example, vegetarians from Asia are quite healthy when daily use 30-40g of protein, while Eskimos consume 200-300g of protein.

 In my own way chemical composition proteins can be divided into complete and incomplete.
 To determine the usefulness of proteins, the presence of essential amino acids is considered, since it can synthesize all the rest itself.
-Complete proteins in their composition have all the essential amino acids in the amount that the body needs.
+Complete proteins contain all the essential amino acids in the quantities needed by the body.

-Animal proteins have a complete set of essential amino acids (meat, fish, eggs and milk).
+Animal proteins have a full set of essential amino acids (meat, fish, eggs and milk).

-Proteins of vegetable origin are considered incomplete, with the exception of legumes.
-Beans contain the same amount of protein as animal products.
+Plant based proteins are considered incomplete, with the exception of legumes.
+Beans contain the same amount of proteins as animal products.

 For the full functioning of the body proteins of animal origin are necessary, as they are absorbed by 94-97%.
-However, this does not mean that you should not include vegetable proteins in your menu.
-For the full growth and development of the body, a balance between animal and vegetable proteins is necessary.
+However, this does not mean that you should not include plant proteins in your menu.
+For full growth and development of the body, a balance between animal and plant proteins is necessary.

-Protein is one of the key nutrients that must be supplied to the human body every day.
-To understand the role of protein in human nutrition and life, it is necessary to give a concept of what these substances are.
+Protein is one of the key nutrients that must be supplied to the human body daily.
+To understand the role of protein in human nutrition and life, it is necessary to give an idea of what these substances are.

-Proteins (proteins) are organic macromolecules, which, in comparison with other substances, are giants in the world of molecules.
-Human proteins consist of segments of the same type (monomers), which are amino acids.
-There are many varieties of protein.
+Proteins (proteins) are organic macromolecules that, compared to other substances, are giants in the world of molecules.
+Human proteins consist of similar segments (monomers), which are amino acids.
+There are many types of protein.

-But despite different composition protein molecules, they all consist of only 20 types of amino acids.
+But despite different composition protein molecules, all of which consist of only 20 types of amino acids.

-The importance of proteins is determined by the fact that it is with the help of proteins in the body that all life processes are carried out.
+The importance of proteins is determined by the fact that it is with the help of proteins that all vital processes are carried out in the body.

-For the production of its own proteins, the human body needs the protein that comes from outside (as part of food) to break down into its constituent particles - monomers (amino acids).
-This process is carried out in the process of digestion in digestive system(stomach, intestines).
+To produce its own proteins, the human body needs the protein supplied from outside (as part of food) to be broken down into its component particles - monomers (amino acids).
+This process occurs during the digestion process. digestive system(stomach, intestines).

-After protein breakdown as a result of exposure to food digestive enzymes stomach, pancreas, intestines, monomers, from which their own protein is then built, must enter the blood through intestinal wall by absorption.
+After protein breakdown as a result of exposure to food digestive enzymes stomach, pancreas, intestines, monomers, from which their own protein will later be built, must enter the blood through intestinal wall by suction.

-And only then, from the finished material (amino acids), in accordance with the program laid down in a certain gene, will the synthesis of one or another protein, which the body needs at a given moment in time, be produced.
-All these complex processes, which are called protein biosynthesis, take place every second in the cells of the body.
+And only then, from the finished material (amino acids), in accordance with the program embedded in a certain gene, will the synthesis of one or another protein, which is needed by the body at a given moment in time, be carried out.
+All these complex processes, called protein biosynthesis, occur every second in the cells of the body.

-For the synthesis of a complete protein, all 20 amino acids must be present in the food (animal or plant origin) entering the body, especially 8, which are indispensable and can enter the human body only by eating protein foods.
+For the synthesis of complete protein, all 20 amino acids must be present in food products entering the body (animal or plant origin), especially 8, which are essential and can enter the human body only by eating protein foods.

-Based on the foregoing, it becomes clear the important role good nutrition for normal protein synthesis.
+Based on the above, it becomes clear the important role good nutrition, ensuring normal protein synthesis.

 Symptoms of protein deficiency in the body

-The lack of protein of alimentary or other nature negatively affects human health (especially during periods of intensive growth, development, recovery after illness).
-The lack of proteins comes down to the fact that the processes of catabolism (the breakdown of one's own protein) begin to prevail over its synthesis.
+A lack of protein, nutritional or otherwise, has a negative impact on human health (especially during periods of intense growth, development, and recovery from illness).
+The lack of proteins comes down to the fact that the processes of catabolism (the breakdown of one’s own protein) begin to prevail over its synthesis.

 All this leads to dystrophic (and in some cases atrophic) changes in organs and tissues, dysfunction hematopoietic organs, digestive, nervous and other systems of the macroorganism.

-With protein starvation or a pronounced deficiency, the endocrine system also suffers, the synthesis of many hormones and enzymes.
-In addition to the obvious weight loss and loss of muscle mass, there are a number of common symptoms that indicate a lack of protein.
+With protein starvation or severe deficiency, the endocrine system and the synthesis of many hormones and enzymes also suffer.
+In addition to the obvious weight loss and loss of muscle mass, a number of common symptoms appear that indicate a lack of protein.

-A person begins to experience weakness, severe asthenia, shortness of breath on exertion, and palpitations.
-In a patient with a lack of protein, the absorption in the intestines of the main food nutrients, vitamins, calcium, iron and other substances is already disturbed for the second time, symptoms of anemia and digestive disorders are observed.
+The person begins to experience weakness, severe asthenia, shortness of breath on exertion, and palpitations.
+In a patient with a lack of protein, the absorption of basic food nutrients, vitamins, calcium, iron and other substances in the intestines is secondarily impaired, symptoms of anemia and digestive disorders are observed.

-Typical symptoms with a lack of proteins from the side skin are dry skin, mucous membranes, flaccid flabby skin with reduced turgor.
-With a lack of protein intake, the function of the reproductive organs is disrupted, menstrual cycle and the possibility of conception, bearing the fetus.
-Protein deficiency leads to sharp decline immunity due to both humoral and cellular components.
+Typical symptoms of protein deficiency on the part of skin are dry skin, mucous membranes, flaccid flabby skin with reduced turgor.
+With a lack of protein intake, the function of the reproductive organs is impaired, menstrual cycle and the possibility of conception and bearing a fetus.
+Lack of proteins leads to sharp decline immunity due to both humoral and cellular components.

 Functions of proteins in the human body:

-1. Plastic function is one of the main roles of protein, since most of the human organs and tissues (in addition to water) consist of proteins and their derivatives (proteoglycans, lipoproteins).
-Protein molecules make up the so-called basis (backbone of tissues and cells) of the intercellular space and all cell organelles.
+1. Plastic function is one of the main roles of protein, since most organs and tissues (in addition to water) of a person consist of proteins and their derivatives (proteoglycans, lipoproteins).
+Protein molecules constitute the so-called basis (framework of tissues and cells) of the intercellular space and all cell organelles.

-Thus, a violation of the formation of hormones leads to the appearance of multiple endocrine pathology person.
+Thus, disruption of hormone formation leads to the appearance of multiple endocrine pathology person.

-1. enzymatic function.
+1. Enzyme function.
 Biological oxidation reactions and many others would proceed hundreds of thousands of times slower if it were not for enzymes and coenzymes, which are natural catalysts.
-Protein substances are natural catalysts that provide the necessary intensity and speed of reactions.
-In violation of the production of certain enzymes, it decreases, for example, digestive function pancreas.
+Natural catalysts that provide the necessary intensity and speed of reactions are protein substances.
+If the production of certain enzymes is disrupted, it decreases, for example, digestive function pancreas.

-1. Proteins are natural carriers (transporters of other macromolecules) of proteins, lipids, lipoproteins, carbohydrates, molecules that have a smaller composition (vitamins, metal ions, micro and macro elements, water, oxygen).
-If the synthesis of these proteins is disturbed, many diseases may occur. internal organs.
+1. Proteins are natural carriers (transporters of other macromolecules) of proteins, lipids, lipoproteins, carbohydrates, molecules with a smaller composition (vitamins, metal ions, micro- and macroelements, water, oxygen).
+If the synthesis of these proteins is disrupted, many diseases may occur. internal organs.
 Often these are hereditary diseases, for example, anemia, storage diseases.

-1. The protective role of proteins consists in the production of specific immunoglobulin proteins that play one of the key roles in immune defense reactions.
-A decrease in immune defense contributes to frequent infectious diseases, their severe course.
+1. The protective role of proteins is the production of special immunoglobulin proteins, which play a key role in immune defense reactions.
+A decrease in immune defense contributes to frequent infectious diseases and their severe course.

-A feature of protein metabolism in the human body is that, unlike fats and carbohydrates that can be stored in reserve, proteins cannot be stored for future use.
-With a lack of protein, the body's own protein can be consumed for the needs of the body (while muscle mass decreases).
+A feature of protein metabolism in the human body is that, unlike fats and carbohydrates, which can be stored in reserve, proteins cannot be stored for future use.
+If there is a lack of protein, the body may use its own protein for its needs (and muscle mass decreases).

-With starvation and a significant lack of protein, the supply of carbohydrates and fats is first consumed for energy needs.
-With the depletion of these reserves, protein is spent on energy needs.
+During fasting and a significant lack of protein, the supply of carbohydrates and fats is first consumed for energy needs.
+When these reserves are depleted, protein is spent on energy needs.

-The human need for proteins varies greatly and averages 70-100 grams per day.
-Of this total, animal protein should be at least 30-60 grams.
+A person's need for protein varies significantly and averages 70-100 grams per day.
+Of this total, animal protein should account for at least 30-60 grams.
 The amount of protein that should enter the body depends on a large number of constituent factors.
-Individual norm protein intake depends on sex, functional state, age, motor activity, nature of work, climate.
+Individual norm protein intake depends on gender, functional state, age, motor activity, nature of work, climate.

 The need for protein also depends on whether a person is healthy or sick.

-In various diseases, the amount of protein that should be supplied daily with food may vary.
+For various diseases, the amount of protein that should be supplied daily from food may vary.
 For example, high protein nutrition necessary for tuberculosis, convalescence after infectious diseases, debilitating processes, diseases accompanied by prolonged diarrhea.
-Diet with reduced level protein is prescribed for diseases of the kidneys with a sharply impaired function and pathology of nitrogen metabolism, liver.
+Diet with reduced level protein is prescribed for kidney diseases with severely impaired function and pathology of nitrogen metabolism and liver.

-Except general content protein in the daily diet, it is necessary that the composition of the consumed protein products consists of all the amino acids that make up the proteins of the body, including essential ones.
-This condition is satisfied by a mixed diet, which includes both animal and vegetable proteins in an optimal combination.
+Except general content protein in the daily diet, it is necessary that the composition of the protein products consumed consist of all the amino acids that make up the body’s proteins, including essential ones.
+This condition is satisfied by a mixed diet, which includes both animal and plant proteins in an optimal combination.

-According to the content of amino acids, all protein products are divided into complete and inferior.
-Proteins enter the human body in the form of proteins of both animal and vegetable origin.
-More complete in amino acid composition are meat, fish, dairy products.
-Vegetable protein is considered less complete for some amino acids.
-Nevertheless, for the optimal ratio and balance of amino acids, proteins of both animal and vegetable origin must be present in food.
+Based on the amino acid content, all protein products are divided into complete and incomplete.
+Proteins enter the human body in the form of protein of both animal and plant origin.
+Meat, fish, and dairy products are more complete in amino acid composition.
+Vegetable protein is considered less complete in some amino acids.
+However, for an optimal ratio and balance of amino acids, foods must contain proteins of both animal and plant origin.

 What foods contain protein?